amoral1/Deepfake-Bayesian-Detection/README.md

 **Bayesian approaches** address this by maintaining distributions over model parameters instead of point estimates, naturally producing uncertainty quantification at inference time.

 ---
+## Future Expansion
+- More Data for Robustness
+- A video-level pipeline
+- A deployable product surface
+- Human-in-the-loop + monitoring

+---

 ## Project Pipeline